google/graphicsfuzz/docs/glsl-fuzz-reduce.md

                          ALWAYS_REDUCE        Always  reduces  (useful  for
                          testing)
                           (default: CUSTOM)
+  --output OUTPUT        Directory  to  which  reduction  intermediate  and
+                         final results will be written. (default: .)
+  --preserve-semantics   Only  perform   semantics-preserving   reductions.
+                         (default: false)
+  --max-steps MAX_STEPS  The maximum  number  of  reduction  steps  to take
+                         before giving up and  outputting the final reduced file. (default: 2000) --verbose              Emit   detailed   information   related   to   the reduction process. (default: false) --seed SEED            Seed with which  to  initialize  the random number generator  that  is  used   to  control  reduction decisions.
+  --timeout TIMEOUT      Time   in    seconds    after    which    checking
+                         interestingness  of  a  shader   job  is  aborted.
+                         (default: 30)
-  --metric METRIC        Metric to be used  for  image comparison.
-Options
+  --metric METRIC        Metric used for image comparison.
+Options are:
-                         are:
                             HISTOGRAM_CHISQR
                             PSNR
                           (default: HISTOGRAM_CHISQR)
   --reference REFERENCE  Path to reference  .info.json  result  (with image
                          result) for comparison.
-  --threshold THRESHOLD  Threshold   used   for   histogram   differencing.
+  --threshold THRESHOLD  Threshold used  for  image  comparison.  (default:
-                         (default: 100.0)
+                         100.0)
-  --timeout TIMEOUT      Time  in  seconds  after  which  execution  of  an
-                         individual   variant    is    terminated    during
-                         reduction. (default: 30)
-  --max-steps MAX_STEPS  The maximum  number  of  reduction  steps  to take
-                         before giving up and  outputting the final reduced file. (default: 250) --retry-limit RETRY_LIMIT
+  --retry-limit RETRY_LIMIT
-                         When getting an image  via  the server, the number of times the  server  should  allow  the client to retry a shader before  assuming the shader crashes the client and marking it as SKIPPED. (default: 2) --verbose              Emit   detailed   information   related   to   the reduction process. (default: false) --skip-render          Don't render the shader  on remote clients.
-Useful when reducing compile  or  link  errors. (default: false)
+                         When getting an image  via  the server, the number of times the  server  should  allow  the worker to retry a shader before  assuming the shader crashes the worker and marking it as SKIPPED. (default: 2) --skip-render          Don't render (just compile)  the  shader on remote workers.
+Useful  when  reducing  compile  or  link errors. (default: false) --error-string ERROR_STRING
-  --seed SEED            Seed to initialize  random  number generator with.
-                         (default: 1354327545)
-  --error-string ERROR_STRING
-                         String checked for  containment  in  validation or compilation tool error message.
-  --server SERVER        Server URL to which image jobs are sent.
-  --token TOKEN          Client token to which  image  jobs  are sent.
-Used
+                         For  NO_IMAGE  reductions,  a   shader  is  deemed interesting if this  string  is  found  in the run log.
+E.g. "Signal 11".
+  --server SERVER        For non-CUSTOM  reductions,  shaders  will  be run
+                         via a worker connected to this server URL.
+  --worker WORKER        For non-CUSTOM reductions, shaders  will be run on
-                         with --server.
+                         this worker.
+Use with --server.
-  --output OUTPUT        Output directory. (default: .)
-  --preserve-semantics   Only  perform   semantics-preserving   reductions.
-                         (default: false)
   --stop-on-error        Quit if  something  goes  wrong  during reduction;
                          useful for testing. (default: false) --swiftshader          Use swiftshader for rendering. (default: false) --continue-previous-reduction
-                         Carry on from where  a  previous reduction attempt left off. (default: false)
+                         Carry on from where  a  previous reduction attempt left off.
+Requires  the  temporary  files written by the previous reduction  to be intact, including the  presence  of   a  REDUCTION_INCOMPLETE  file.
+                         (default: false)

 ```